 '''

 show spanning-tree config

 show spanning-tree

 show spanning-tree [port] detail

 '''

-- Who is the root switch? - Which ports are forwarding and which ones are blocking? - d.
-Re-enable the inter-switch links on the second backbone switch.
+- Which one is the root switch? - Which ports are forwarding and which ones are blocking?

 How have things changed since the last time?
+Can you ping all switches?